himeno-sun-lab/himeno-sun-lab.github.io/content/en/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Dumpling Party for 2024
+      - title: Dumpling Party 2024
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'Share your knowledge and skills in making dumplings with the group!'
         align: left
         background:
           image: